 - Share-of-revenue.
 Many businesses, more typically large ones in stable categories with competitors who publicly report their advertising spending choices, allocate company-wide budgets to advertising with references to peer averages

-- Other businesses’ budgets for advertising are primarily set in connection with a tangible near-term sales goal, and spending on advertising will rise so long as that spending is perceived to be the driver of sales and so long as it does not exceed the incremental operating income or cash flow associated with sales growth.
-Budgeting set solely based on “performance” is likely only a small share of overall advertising activity, as the larger a marketer becomes, the more the strength of their brand, product distribution choices, competitive activity and other factors may drive business outcomes relative to advertising.
+- Performance.
+Other businesses’ budgets for advertising are primarily set in connection with a tangible near-term sales goal, and spending on advertising will rise so long as that spending is perceived to be the driver of sales and so long as it does not exceed the incremental operating income or cashflow associated with sales growth.
+Budgeting set solely on the basis of “performance” is likely only a small share of overall advertising activity, as the larger a marketer becomes, the more the strength of their brand, product distribution choices, competitive activity and other factors may drive business outcomes relative to advertising.

 Marketers may then be pre-disposed towards using or increasing the use of digital advertising because their business is organized around digital activities or because they perceive (and/or have quantified ) digital advertising to support business, marketing or media goals better than alternatives.
-Optimization will more generally happen within media than across it because there are massive practical challenges, including workflow management and measurement issues with the latter approach relative to the former.
+Optimization will more generally happen within media rather than across it because there are massive practical challenges including workflow management and measurement issues with the latter approach relative to the former one.

 New competitors can be a catalyst for growth.
 Overlapping the aforementioned drivers, actions such as the introduction of new competitors to an existing category, which can occur unpredictably, may cause significant changes to advertising budgets over time.
 To the extent that new competitors increase spending and threaten to take a company’s market share, and to the extent that advertising is perceived as key to sustaining market share, the concept of “avoidance of loss” can be a powerful motivator causing budgets to increase companies.
 This will be especially relevant to marketers who budget on the “share-of-revenue” and in brand-focused categories more generally.